Skip to content

 Folk legend (Kerala) / the story of Onam · Ages 5-9 · 4 min read

-Long, long ago, the land of Kerala was ruled by a king named Mahabali, and there has never been a happier kingdom since.
-King Mahabali was good and generous and fair, and under his rule, no one was poor, no one was sad, no one told a lie or cheated their neighbour.
+Ask anyone in Kerala, and they will tell you there has never been a happier kingdom than the one King Mahabali ruled.
+He was good and generous and fair, and under his rule, no one was poor, no one was sad, no one told a lie or cheated their neighbour.
 The harvests were golden, the people sang, and everyone, everyone, loved their king.
-To this day, the old song goes, “When Maveli ruled the land, all the people were as one.”
+They sing of it still: “When Maveli ruled the land, all the people were as one.”

 Now Mahabali was so good and so beloved that he grew very powerful indeed, and up in the heavens the gods began to worry.
 So Lord Vishnu came down to earth himself, in the form of a tiny dwarf boy named Vamana, a small brahmin with a wooden umbrella, and he came to the king’s court.